 Para asistencia inmediata en Espanol, Favor de llamarnos al numero 570-983-3844.

 Under federal law, employers must provide a work environment free of known health and safety hazards.
-A workplace injury can be devastating to an individual and to their loved ones.
-In addition to physical pain, you may also experience significant financial strains in the form of lost wages and mounting medical expenses.
+A workplace injury can be devastating to an individual and their loved ones.
+In addition to physical pain, you may also experience significant financial strains because of lost wages and mounting medical expenses.
 Workers’ compensation is supposed to cover these costs, but what if your claim is denied?
-We can help.

-The workers’comp lawyers at Munley Law help injured workers in Hazleton get the compensation they deserve.
-Our attorneys have earned the highest possible client satisfaction ratings from the esteemed legal guide Martindale Hubbell, and have consistently been named among the Best Lawyers in America.
-Our own Christopher Munley was named Workers’ Compensation Lawyer of the Year in 2016 by the prominent legal guide Best Lawyers.
+The workers’ compensation lawyers at Munley Law help injured workers in Hazleton get the compensation they deserve.
+Our attorneys are board certified by the National Board of Trial Advocacy and have consistently been named among the Best Lawyers in America.
+In addition, Munley Law Partner James Christopher Munley was named Workers’ Compensation Lawyer of the Year in 2016 by the prominent legal guide Best Lawyers.

 If you suffered an injury in an accident at work and have problems with your workers’ comp claim, contact our Hazleton workers’ comp lawyer for a free consultation.
 Chat live, email us, or call (855) 866-5529 today.

 We do not charge a fee unless we win your case.